mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-# TODO check exact line of model

-My model consists of a convolution neural network with 1x1, 3x3 and 5x5 filter sizes and depths between 3 and 64 (model.py lines 173-201): It's basically the NVIDIA model taken from the project introduction video.
+My model consists of a convolution neural network with 1x1, 3x3 and 5x5 filter sizes and depths between 3 and 64 (model.py, function getNVIDIAModel()): It's the NVIDIA model taken from the project introduction video.
 I experimented with the proposed models (a basic one to see whether training works at all and LeNet) and ended up using the NVIDIA model, as the increase in performance compared to LeNet was clearly visible.

 * The model includes RELU layers to introduce nonlinearity after every single convolutional layer.
 Example:
 ```python